 The General Data Protection Regulation (GDPR) is a new, Europe-wide law that replaces the Data Protection Act 1998 in the UK.
 It is part of the wider package of reform to the data protection landscape that includes the Data Protection Bill.
 The GDPR sets out requirements for how organisations will need to handle personal data from 25 May 2018.
 The change provides organisations with an opportunity to review how they handle personal data, encouraging transparency in processes.

 The University has formed a task group chaired by Andrew Hartley, Director of Legal and Information Governance and the University of Salford Data Protection Officer.
 The task group will oversee the way in which GDPR requirements are implemented.
-As an important initial step we have conducted an initial information audit.
-Other work streams include Last updated 18 May 2018
+Work completed to date includes:

 Your task group representative will be able to help you with any initial questions.
 Please speak to them in the first instance.

 We are all responsible for the safe use of personal data.
 It is your responsibility to check that your work is in line with guidance issued by the ICO, the Legal and Information Governance team and local procedures.
-There will soon be a new e-learning toolkit available to staff.
-If, once you’ve completed this training, you think you need additional training, please email firstname.lastname@example.org.
+There is an e-learning toolkit available to staff.
+If, once you’ve completed this training, you think you need additional training, please email email@example.com.
 There is work underway within most areas of the University.
 Check with your GDPR Task Group representative to see what is going on in your area.

 The GDPR applies to ‘personal data’, which means any information relating to an identifiable person who can be directly or indirectly identified in particular by reference to an identifier.